Rumi727/SC-KRM/DESIGN-RULES-EN.md

 * Just like Java, there can only be one class, interface, or enumeration declaration per script file.
   * Classes within classes do not have to follow this
 * Fields must have private access modifiers under any circumstances.
+* Use partial classes when one class contains too many features

 ## Naming convention
 * If the class is an abstract class or is intended to be a base for some class, it must have 'Base' at the end of its name (e.g. SoundPlayerBase).